josephrexme/frontend-heroes/README.md

 </div>

-> The heroes that inspire us are the ones in which we see a glimpse of our own potential.
+> The heroes that inspire us are the ones in which we see a glimpse of our own potential.<br>
 >  --  Alexander Den Heijer

 Curated list of blogs and newsletters by frontend coders.